-Our retail stores as of January 31, 2016 are concentrated in the Midwest.
+Our retail stores as of January 29, 2017 are concentrated in the Midwestern and Eastern United States.
+We have recently expanded into the Eastern region of the United States during our third quarter of fiscal 2016.
 As we expand our retail store locations, we may face new challenges that are different from those we currently encounter.
 Our expansion into new geographic markets could result in increased competitive, merchandising, distribution and other challenges.
 We may encounter difficulties in attracting customers in our new retail locations due to a lack of customer familiarity with our brand, our lack of familiarity with local customer preferences, competition with new competitors or with existing competitors with a large, established market presence and seasonal differences in the market.
 Our ability to expand successfully into other geographic markets will depend on acceptance of our retail store experience by customers in those markets, including our ability to design our stores in a manner that resonates locally and to offer the correct product assortment to appeal to consumers in such markets.
 There can be no assurance that any newly opened stores will be received as well as, or achieve net sales or profitability levels consistent with, our projected targets or be comparable to those of our existing stores in the time periods estimated by us, or at all.
 If our stores fail to achieve, or are unable to sustain, acceptable net sales and profitability levels, our business, results of operations and growth prospects may be materially adversely affected.